shahad-hassan19/arttech-online-education/README.md

 export const isTeacher = (userId?: string | null): boolean => {
   if (!userId) return false;
   return [
-    process.env.NEXT_PUBLIC_TEACHER_ID_1,
-    process.env.NEXT_PUBLIC_TEACHER_ID_2,
+    process.env.NEXT_PUBLIC_ADMIN_ID
   ].includes(userId);
 };

 Admin-only features (like course creation) are gated both at the UI level and route level.

 ---

-## 💻 Responsive Design

-Using *Tailwind CSS, the UI is built with a **mobile-first approach*.
-All layouts and components adapt seamlessly to various screen sizes, ensuring accessibility across smartphones, tablets, and desktops.
+Perfect — Next.js's file-based routing is great for clean, scalable navigation.

+Here’s how I’ll write it up:

 ---

-## 📦 Course Content Management

-- Admins can *create and update* courses at any time.
-- Each course includes *modular chapters*, allowing:
-  - Multiple lessons per course
-  - Editing, reordering, or deleting chapters
-- *Content Storage*:
-  - Videos → *Mux*
-  - Files → *UploadThing*
+### 🎯 Routing & Navigation

+ArtTech Institute uses **Next.js’s built-in file-based routing system** to manage seamless navigation across the platform.
+Dynamic routes are utilized for pages like course details, chapter views, and user-specific dashboards.
+Routing is also protected and role-aware, ensuring that only authorized users can access certain pages (e.g., Admin dashboard vs Learner dashboard).

 ---

+### 💻 Responsive & User-Friendly UI

+ArtTech Institute's interface is built with **Tailwind CSS**, ensuring a fully responsive and mobile-friendly experience across all devices.
+The design follows a **mobile-first approach**, with utility classes used extensively to adapt layouts and components to different screen sizes.
+Special attention was given to keeping the UI clean, intuitive, and accessible for both admins and learners.

+---

+Perfect — that’s exactly what “modular” means in this context.
+Thanks!

+Here’s how I’ll summarize your answer:

+---

+### 📦 Course Content Management

+- **Admins** are responsible for creating and uploading all course content, including **videos, text lessons, and downloadable files**.
+- Each **course is made up of modular chapters**, allowing admins to:
+  - Add multiple chapters as structured learning units
+  - Edit, rearrange, or delete chapters as needed
+  - Provide a step-by-step learning path for learners
+- **Storage**:
+  - **Videos** are hosted on **Mux** for smooth streaming.
+  - **Files and assets** are handled via **UploadThing** for secure and efficient uploads.
+- Courses and their chapters can be **updated anytime**, keeping the content fresh and relevant.

+---
+Awesome — auto-generated certificates with personalized details are a **great finishing touch** for any LMS.
+Here's how I’ll write it:

+---

-## 🧾 Certificate Generation
+### 📄 Certificate Generation

-Upon course completion, learners receive a downloadable certificate that includes:

-- Learner's name
-- Course title
-- Completion date
+ArtTech Institute provides **auto-generated certificates** upon successful completion of a course.
+Each certificate includes:

+- The **learner’s name**
+- The **course title**
+- The **completion date**

-Certificates are *auto-generated* using a *pre-designed template*, with JavaScript injecting dynamic data.
+Certificates are generated using a **pre-designed template**, with JavaScript dynamically injecting the relevant learner and course data.
+This ensures every learner receives a **personalized, professional-looking certificate** that they can download and share.

 ---